ome/www.openmicroscopy.org/_posts/2016-05-04-folders-upcoming.md

 its parent, if any, and `childFolders` and `roiLinks` properties for its contents, as they might expect.

-In our current draft of the new OME Data Model folders may directly contain images.
-The graphical clients may ignore such links, relying instead on folder-image linkage via ROIs as above, but folder objects offer an additional `imageLinks` property that may be useful for grouping images in a different way within a hierarchy.
+In our current draft of the new OME Data Model folders may *directly* contain images regardless of ROIs.
+One may expect the graphical clients to ignore this experimental feature, relying instead on folder-image linkage via ROIs as above, but the additional `imageLinks` property of folder objects may be useful for grouping images in a different way within a hierarchy.

 One concern with writing scripts may be that processing an arbitrarily